anderscederberg11/exercise-5/README.md

 # Exercise 5
-## Created by Anders
+## Created by
+ - Anders
+## Description
-## Today we covered react-chartjs-2 and made several charts.
+- Today we covered react-chartjs-2 and made several charts.